VHA Pain Management

 For Veterans/Public - Complementary Treatments

 This section provides information and links to tools on "Complementary Treatments," developed for Veterans/Public.

-- Cognitive Behavioral Therapy for Pain - Self-Management programs are usually provided by psychologists.
+- Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) for Pain* - Self-Management programs are usually provided by psychologists.
 These programs teach relaxation skills, and other behavioral coping strategies.

 - Physical Therapy* - helps people with chronic pain find a physical activity program that is gentle, moderate, and right for the individual.
 Types of physical therapy that may help pain include: